Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 Furthermore, these centralized systems are more vulnerable to service disruptions.
 When Google services experienced a brief outage in 2020, millions of people suddenly lost access to their emails, documents, and other critical information—highlighting how dependent we’ve become on these centralized services.

-Taking control of your email privacy isn’t just about protecting your personal information—it’s about reclaiming your digital autonomy and reducing vulnerabilities that could affect your security, your perspectives, and your future.
+Taking control of your email privacy isn’t just about protecting your personal information—it’s about reclaiming your digital autonomy and reducing vulnerabilities that could affect your security, your perspectives, and your future by choosing secure email.

 Signs Your Email Privacy Is Compromised

 Most people don’t realize their email privacy is being compromised until they notice certain red flags.
-While these signs have become so commonplace that many accept them as normal, they actually indicate significant privacy vulnerabilities that deserve attention.
+While these signs have become so commonplace that many accept them as normal, they actually indicate significant privacy vulnerabilities that deserve attention and might prompt a switch to secure email.

 Have you ever discussed a product in an email only to see advertisements for that exact item appear in your browser shortly afterward?
-This isn’t coincidence—it’s a direct result of email scanning technologies.
+This isn’t coincidence—it’s a direct result of email scanning technologies compromising your email privacy.
 When you receive ads for Caribbean vacations right after emailing friends about potential travel plans, or see baby product promotions after discussing a friend’s pregnancy, your email content is being analyzed and monetized.

 These targeted advertisements reveal how thoroughly your communications are being processed.
-While email providers may claim they’ve stopped directly scanning email content for ad targeting, the reality is that your data still contributes to your overall advertising profile through various indirect means.
+While email providers like Gmail may claim they’ve stopped directly scanning email content for ad targeting, the reality is that your data still contributes to your overall advertising profile through various indirect means.
+This highlights the need for private email.

-Sign in with Google buttons across multiple sites
+Sign in with Google buttons linking services and compromising email privacy

 Each time you use your email provider’s authentication to access another service, you’re: